sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(validate({name: 'x'.repeat(81)}, validations)).toEqual({name: "Maximum 80 characters allowed"})
 -->

-One more time we’ve separated the “what” from the “how”: we have a readable and maintainable list of validations (“what”), a collection of reusable validation functions, and a generic `validate()` function to validate form values (“how”) that we can reuse to validate other forms.
+Once again, we’ve separated the “what” from the “how”: we have a readable and maintainable list of validations (“what”), a collection of reusable validation functions, and a generic `validate()` function to validate form values (“how”) that we can reuse to validate other forms.

 I> We talk about the separation of “what” and “how” in the [Separate “what” and “how”](#what-how) section of the _Divide and conquer, or merge and relax_ chapter.